OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 		}
 	}

-#### 4.2.2.3 Representing a Deferred NavigationProperty ####
+#### 4.2.2.3 Representing a Deferred Navigation Property ####

-A deferred NavigationProperty is represented as a name/value pair.
+A deferred navigation property is represented as a name/value pair.
 The name MUST be the name of the property.
 The value must be a JSON object.

 The value must contain a single name/value pair.
 This name MUST be `__deferred`.
 The inner value MUST be another JSON object.

 The inner JSON Object must contain a single name/value pair.
 The name must be `uri`.
 The value must be the URI for the NavigationProperty (this is not the NavigationLink URI).

-See [Example Deferred NavigationProperty](#exampledeferrednavigationproperty) for an example.
+See [Example Deferred Navigation Property](#exampledeferrednavigationproperty) for an example.

-#### 4.2.2.4 Representing an Expanded NavigationProperty ####
+#### 4.2.2.4 Representing an Expanded Navigation Property ####

-An expanded NavigationProperty is represented as a name/value pair.
+An expanded navigation property is represented as a name/value pair.
 The name MUST be the name of the property.

 The value MUST be the correct representation of the related Entity or EntitySet.
 See [Representing an Entity](#representinganentity), [Representing Multiple Entities in a Response](#representingmultipleentitiesinaresponse), or  [Representing Multiple Entities in a Request](#representingmultipleentitiesinarequest) for details.

 See [Example Expanded NavigationProperty](#exampleexpandednavigationproperty) for an example.

-## 4.3 Representing NavigationProperty Metadata ##
+## 4.3 Representing Navigation Property Metadata ##

-Metadata for a NavigationProperty is represented as a name/value pair.
+Metadata for a navigation property is represented as a name/value pair.

-The name MUST be the Property's name.
+The name MUST be the property's name.

 The value MUST be a JSON object containing a single name/value pair.
 The name must be `associationuri`.
 The value must be a string containing the NavigationLink URI for that property.

-See [Example Deferred NavigationProperty](#exampledeferrednavigationproperty) for an example.
+See [Example Deferred Navigation Property](#exampledeferrednavigationproperty) for an example.

 ## 4.4 Representing a Primitive Value ##

 The representation for primitives in JSON Verbose is specified in <ref>the ABNF</ref>.

-## 4.5 Representing a ComplexType Value ##
+## 4.5 Representing a Complex Type Value ##

-In the following example, Address is a Property with a ComplexType value.
+In the following example, Address is a property with a complex type value.

 	{
 		"CustomerID": "ALFKI",
 		"Address": { "Street": "57 Contoso St", "City": "Seattle" }
 	}

-A ComplexType value MUST be represented as a single JSON object.
+A complex type value MUST be represented as a single JSON object.
 It MUST have one name/value pair for each Property that makes up the complex type.
-Each Property MUST be formatted as appropriate for the property.
+Each property MUST be formatted as appropriate for the property.
 See [Representing a Property](representingaproperty) for details.

-The object representing a ComplexType value SHOULD NOT contain any other name/value pairs.
+The object representing a complex type value SHOULD NOT contain any other name/value pairs.

-## 4.6 Representing a Collection of ComplexType Values ##

-A Collection of ComplexType values MUST be represented as a JSON array.
-Each element in the array MUST be the representation for a ComplexType value.
-See [Representing a ComplexType Value](#representingacomplextypevalue) for details.

-## 4.7 Representing a Set of Links ##
+## 4.6 Representing a Set of Links ##

 A set of links expresses a relation from one Entity to zero or more related Entities.